Tudi/AutoitImageSearch/readme.txt

 	- apply 'ApplyColorBitmask' to remove small lightning effects ( many games will have color bleed effects )
 	- use 'SaveScreenshot' to save the recently captured image to a BMP file
 	- use 'ImageSearch_SAD_Region' to search for a recently captured BMP file on the last screen capture
-	- if you have many many searched images on large area, use HASH based image searching that can precompute searched image data
+	- Fastest is using flag 'SSRF_ST_ALLOW_MULTI_STAGE_GSAD2', but not as acurate as simple SAD
-	- Fastest is probably 'SearchSimilarOnScreenshot', but it's also innacurate ( sums up RGB values into a single value and does 3 compares / location ).
-Maybe combine it with SAD and Hash to determine best result
+	- if you have many many searched images on large area, use HASH based image searching that can precompute searched image data.
+Other option is Similar search

 Good to know :
 	- screen capture is frames per second limited to avoid 100% cpu usage.
 You can disable FPS limit